 Who Should Attend Teachers, coaches, and others implementing (or considering implementing) Investigations for the first time; those who have some experience and want to learn more about the content of Investigations 3.

 Contact Hours Participants receive a certificate for 27 contact hours/PDPs (MA only) upon completion of the workshop.

 Graduate Credit 3 credits are available through Framingham State University, for an additional fee of $225 paid to FSU.
 Information will be shared via email prior to the workshop.

 Have Questions?
-Contact us to learn more, or for information on hosting a workshop.
+Check our FAQ or contact us to learn more, or for information on hosting a workshop.